Skip to Content

 There are only a handful of tables, but we didn’t have to wait too long for one to open up.
 If you’re lucky, you’ll get a seat at the bar where you have a direct view of the chefs at work.

 With such good prices, we couldn’t believe the portion sizes we got.
-Unless you really want to try two different meals, I recommend sharing.
+And unless you really want to try two different meals, I recommend sharing.

 Emma Jean’s Diner is known for their Brian burger – it’s like a giant burger grill cheese.
 It’s even been featured on several shows on the Food Network